askerlee/AdaFace-dev/README.md

 ```
 where `--subjfile` specifies the file containing the list of subjects, and `--range` specifies which subject to generate prompts for.
 In this case, the subject file is `evaluation/info-subjects.sh`, which corresponds to the subjects in the `subjects-celebrity` directory.
 The `--range 6` is the 6th subject in the directory, namely `iainarmitage`.
 If `--gen_prompt_set_only` is specified, only the prompt list file is generated without generating the images.
 Otherwise, it proceeds to generate the images as the previous command does.

+## Integration with Other Applications
+The AdaFace encoder is wrapped in the class [AdaFaceWrapper](/adaface/adaface_wrapper.py) for easy integration with other applications.

+`AdaFace-Animate` is an example of integrating AdaFace with AnimateDiff and ID-Animator for subject-driven video generation.
+The code is available at [AdaFace-Animate](https://huggingface.co/spaces/adaface-neurips/adaface-animate/tree/main).
+The online demo is available at [AdaFace-Animate Demo](https://huggingface.co/spaces/adaface-neurips/adaface-animate).

+- TODO:
+Integration with ControlNet.